RackSec/desdemona/README.md

 Launch the `src/desdemona/launcher/submit_prod_sample_job.clj` main function, giving it an Onyx ID and ZooKeeper address.

+### Run the front-end for development

+First, make sure you have [Leiningen](http://leiningen.org/) installed.
+Run `lein sass watch & lein fighweel`.
+This will start a Leiningen server at `http://localhost:3449/` as well as automatically watch, compile and inject the project source files for you.

 ## License

 Copyright © 2015 Rackspace Hosting, Inc.